kalmanodds/astro-blog/src/content/blog/docker-compose-watch.md

     ports:
       - 5432:5432
 ```
-Now `docker compose up` additionally spins up a local database which we can connect to by adding the following connection string to a *.env* file in the root of our *Next.js* project:
+Now `docker compose up` additionally spins up a local database that we can connect to by adding the following connection string to a *.env* file in the root of our *Next.js* project:
 ```bash
 POSTGRES_URL="postgres://root:123@localhost:5432/example"
 ```